Making a Murderer: Critical response

 The series received praise and criticism from critics.
 Some praised its comprehensive nature, and the first season has an approval rating of 98% on Rotten Tomatoes, based on 44 reviews, with an average rating of 8.7 out of 10.
 The site's critical consensus describes Making a Murderer as "a spellbinding slow burn that effectively utilizes the documentary format to tell a twisty mystery."
 On Metacritic, the first season has a weighted average score of 84 out of 100, based on 21 critics, indicating "universal acclaim".
 Lenika Cruz, writing for The Atlantic, commended the series for its "sense of total immersion".
 Mike Hale, for The New York Times, described it as giving an:

 almost Dickensian account of the tragedy of the Averys.
 The uniformly stoic family members shift allegiances over the years, while Mr. Avery's parents, as movingly bewildered and terrified as any fictional creations, steadfastly believe in their son's innocence, even as their long battle takes down their business and any sense they may have had of belonging to a community.

 Some critics, however, have described Making a Murderer as one-sided and emotionally manipulative.
 Prosecutor Ken Kratz claimed key evidence from the trial was omitted from the documentary, claiming that, on one of Halbach's previous visits, Avery had come to the door in his towel, and that Halbach "said she wouldn't go back because she was scared of him."

 Making a Murderer has been compared to The Jinx, a miniseries on HBO, and Serial, a podcast.
 All three investigate criminal cases: The Jinx detailed murders allegedly committed by Robert Durst.
 The first season of Serial dealt with the Killing of Hae Min Lee.

 The second season received positive reviews from critics, though less acclaimed than the first season.
 On Rotten Tomatoes, it has a 71% approval rating based on 41 reviews, with an average rating of 6.6 out of 10.
-The site's critical consensus is, "Making a Murderers return may not yield closure for this maddening saga of crime and punishment, but the series' exploration of the U.S. justice system remains riveting."
+The site's critical consensus is, " 'Making a Murderer' 's return may not yield closure for this maddening saga of crime and punishment, but the series' exploration of the U.S. justice system remains riveting."
 On Metacritic, it has a score of 67 out of 100, based on 13 critics, indicating "generally favorable reviews".